A bit of history

 In that too short a period of my life, I’ve seen some strange animals and experienced some of their strange behaviour.
 I’ve handled poisonous snakes and harmless big spiders.
 Pulled swans out of barbed wire (you gotta love humans and their inventions, right?) and rescued ducks from highways and even a prison yard.
 I’ve seen horses running crazy, crashing into cars and speeding up because of the fear that made them break away in the first place.

-I’ve been attacked by dogs with a brain-tumour, cats that suffered from an abscess, herons and capybaras and I’ve shared the room with tired tigers, marabous, noisy elephants and annoyed cheetahs.
+I’ve been attacked by dogs with a brain-tumour, scratched by cats that suffered from an abscess, herons and capybaras and I’ve shared the room with tired tigers, marabous, noisy elephants and annoyed cheetahs.
 For all of them I cared evenly.
 Even the smelly meerkats, the totally ignorant sheep and aggressively kicking Shetland pony.
 And yet, there is no animal that intimidates me more than a horse.
 Whether it’s a mare or a stud, a quiet pulling horse or a retired jumper, they scare the shit out of me.

 First of all, they are big.
 I know, elephants are big too.
 Actually, they are a lot bigger.
 And, because of that… They appear to behave more gentle.
 It is as if they understand something that horses don’t.
 Which is… (drum roll) They are BIGGER than we are and that therefore they have to be careful.
 They might accidentally hurt us.
 Which is something that the average horse, in my experience at least, does not give a shit about.
 When a horse feels like stepping on your foot, it will!